6 Basic Quality Control (QC) and Exploration of scRNA-seq Datasets

 logcounts(umi.qc) <- NULL

-Indeed, we can see that PC1 can be almost completely (86%) explained by the total UMI counts (sequencing depth).
+can be almost completely (86%) explained by the total UMI counts (sequencing depth).
 In fact, it was also visible on the PCA plot above.
 This is a well-known issue in scRNA-seq and was described here.

 6.3.3 Explanatory Variables

-scater can also compute the marginal \(R^2\) for each variable when fitting a linear model regressing expression values for each gene against just that variable, and display a density plot of the gene-wise marginal \(R^2\) values for the variables.
+can also compute the marginal \(R^2\) for each variable when fitting a linear model regressing expression values for each gene against just that variable, and display a density plot of the gene-wise marginal \(R^2\) values for the variables.

 plotExplanatoryVariables(umi.qc,exprs_values = "logcounts_raw",